Frequently Asked Questions

 Security & Compliance

-Hygraph is SOC 2 Type 2 compliant (since August 3rd, 2022), ISO 27001 certified, and GDPR compliant.
-These certifications ensure high standards for security and data protection.
-Learn more.
+Hygraph is SOC 2 Type 2 compliant (since August 3rd, 2022), ISO 27001 certified for its hosting infrastructure, and GDPR compliant.
+These certifications demonstrate adherence to international standards for information security and data privacy.
+For more details, visit the Secure Features page.
+Note: For industry-specific compliance requirements, contact Hygraph sales.

 What industries are represented in Hygraph's case studies?